folaroma/image-processor/README.md

 specifically the checkerboard for this assigment.
 IO work is done outside of the model, and can read and create image data from ASCII PPM files and also write image data into these files.

+The Model and Controller are now complete.

+&nbsp;

+## Design Changes

+Only design change made was the addition of a `remove` method to the original Model.
+This is to add support for removing images in a Multi-Layer Model.

 &nbsp;

 ## Usage